esoclabprinceton/ESOC-Predoc-Training/README.md

     project.

-Assignment:From Cunningham’s book: any data exercises from the assigned readings & any other exercises from:https://mixtape.scunning.com/teaching-resources.html
+Assignment:From Cunningham’s book: any data exercises from the assigned readings & any other exercises from: https://mixtape.scunning.com/teaching-resources.html

 Readings:

-- Chapters 6 and 7 of Scott Cunningham’sCausal Inference: The Mixtape,https:
+- Chapters 6 and 7 of Scott Cunningham’sCausal Inference: The Mixtape, https://mixtape.scunning.com/regression-discontinuity.html
-    //mixtape.scunning.com/regression-discontinuity.html

-Week 05:Operationalizing Regressions pt.
+Week 05: Operationalizing Regressions pt.

 Learning Objective: